kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 What mesmeric pull does $\pi$ have on human imagination and endeavour to inspire such single-minded and unremitting pursuit?
 What is the magic within $\pi$ that fuels such devotion and dedication?
 Is it beauty?
 Is it mystery?
 Or is it divinity?

-## Pi, picture, and words

-We use pictures and words to communicate.
-In mathematics, _geometry_ corresponds to pictures, and _algebra_ to words.
-The interplay between geometry and algebra has been responsible for many mathematical advances.
-For example, the development of [co-ordinate geometry](https://www.britannica.com/science/Cartesian-coordinates) laid the foundations for calculus and analysis.

-Pi sits at the junction between pictures and words.
-It is geometrically defined but its expression is algebraic.
-It is that ubiquitous magic number that shows up where we expect it and also where we might not anticipate its presence.
-It appears in almost all areas of mathematics, including geometry, algebra, calculus, infinite series, and probability, to name a few.
-Two of the most important ideas in analysis are those of a _limit_ and of _convergence_, both of which we have encountered glancingly in these two blogs on $\pi$.

 ## Sources for Enrichment

-If you have in any way been intrigued by the material in these two blogs on Pi^[[The Pi of Archimedes](https://swanlotus.netlify.app/blogs/the-pi-of-archimedes) and [The Wonder That Is Pi](https://swanlotus.netlify.app/blogs/the-wonder-that-is-pi).] and you have the time and interest to find out more, consult some of these books, websites, videos, etc. They will enhance your knowledge of Pi and enrich you intellectually.
+If you are intrigued by the material in these two blogs on Pi^[[The Pi of Archimedes](https://swanlotus.netlify.app/blogs/the-pi-of-archimedes) and [The Wonder That Is Pi](https://swanlotus.netlify.app/blogs/the-wonder-that-is-pi).] have the time and interest to find out more, do  engage with some of these books, websites, and videos.
+They will enhance your knowledge of $\pi$ and enrich you intellectually.

-### Book References
+### Book Recommendations

-has been compiled mainly from four books.
-The first is the encyclopaedic source book on $\pi$ by Berggren et al. [@pi-source].
+I recommend six books.
+The first is an encyclopaedic source book on $\pi$ by Berggren et al. [@pi-source].
 It contains a wealth of historical information and has facsimiles of many original publications or their translations.
+The second book follows on from the first.
+It chronicles the recent history of $\pi$ and its computation [@pi-next-gen-2016].

-Interestingly, the next two references are written by engineers, not mathematicians.
-Beckmann's book [@beckmann-1971], although somewhat dated and opinionated, gives detailed historical accounts of efforts at computing $\pi$.
+Interestingly, the next two volumes are written by engineers, not mathematicians.
+Beckmann's book [@beckmann-1971], although somewhat dated and opinionated, is a labour of love.
+It gives detailed historical accounts of efforts at computing $\pi$.
 The book by Banks[@banks-1999] is a delightful, instructive and entertaining romp through some areas of applied mathematics.
 It is easy to read and devotes three chapters to famous numbers and number sequences.

 Another interesting and accessible popular exposition, exclusively on $\pi$, is the book by Posamentier and Lehmann [@pos-leh-2004].
 Lastly, the popular book by Blatner [@blatner-1997] is historically informative and instructive.

 ### Web Resources

-If you are unsure about a mathematical term, or definition, I would recommend, as first port of call, \href{http://mathworld.wolfram.com/}{Wolfram MathWorld}, created, developed and nurtured by Eric Weisstein [@mathworld].
+If you are unsure about a mathematical term, or definition, I would recommend, as first port of call, [Wolfram MathWorld](https://mathworld.wolfram.com/), created, developed, and nurtured by Eric Weisstein [@mathworld].
 It is a searchable, authoritative and encyclopaedic web site.
 Although Weisstein is himself an astronomer, his enduring love of Mathematics has resulted in this treasure trove of mathematical information on the web, from which all can benefit.

 The lives of mathematicians have been chronicled at several places on the Web.
 One of the most comprehensive and scholarly---fully searchable, and with many related links---is the [MacTutor History of Mathematics website](https://mathshistory.st-andrews.ac.uk/) [@mactutor].

 You may find out more about the formulae for computing $\pi$ at [Pi Formulas](https://mathworld.wolfram.com/PiFormulas.html).
 One particularly interesting formula is that of [Wallis](https://mathworld.wolfram.com/WallisFormula.html): it is composed of an infinite product of rational numbers to yield the irrational number $\pi$.

 If you wish to explore more about $\pi$, the Fibonacci sequence, and other numbers, you may want to visit [Ron Knott's information-packed site](https://r-knott.surrey.ac.uk/fibonacci/fibpi.html}{Ron Knott's information-packed site).

-#### Buffon's needle

-There are two web sites with simulations of the Buffon's Needle experiment.
-[George Reese's site](https://www.mste.uiuc.edu/reese/buffon/buffon.html) has a discussion and simulation of the experiment.
-[Michael Hurben's site](https://www.angelfire.com/wa/hurben/buff.html} not only has a simulation, but also tracks and displays how close the estimate of $\pi$ approaches the true value as the experiment is repeated.

-#### The Basel Problem
+One thread runs through this blog: mathematics is one interrelated structure in which the most unlikely connections between its disparate parts are a natural consequence of its inherent integrity.
+A delightful article on this idea, using Ramanujan's work as its thematic centrepiece, is [available online](https://www.quantamagazine.org/srinivasa-ramanujan-was-a-genius-math-is-still-catching-up-20241021/) [@ramanujan-quanta].

+### Media on the Web

-How [Augustin-Louis Cauchy](https://en.wikipedia.org/wiki/Augustin-Louis_Cauchy) solved the Basel Problem is clearly laid out and explained in [this mesmerizing Rise to the Equation YouTube video](https://www.youtube.com/watch?v=2jgtAo3Ztf) [@cauchy-basel].
+How [Augustin-Louis Cauchy](https://en.wikipedia.org/wiki/Augustin-Louis_Cauchy) solved the Basel Problem is clearly laid out and explained in [this mesmerizing _Rise to the Equation_ YouTube video](https://www.youtube.com/watch?v=2jgtAo3Ztf) [@cauchy-basel].
 The explanation in this video should be clear to a high school student who has encountered trigonometry but not calculus.

-Those of you who are puzzled by the appearance of $\pi^2$ in the solution to the Basel problem should also view this [3Blue1Brown YouTube vdeo](https://www.youtube.com/watch?v=d-o3eB9sfls).
+Those of you who are puzzled by the appearance of $\pi^2$ in the solution to the Basel problem should also view this [_3Blue1Brown_ YouTube vdeo](https://www.youtube.com/watch?v=d-o3eB9sfls) [@pi-squared-basel].

-[Veritasium](https://www.youtube.com/@veritasium) and [3Blue1Brown](https://www.youtube.com/c/3blue1brown) put out quality educational videos on Mathematics and are an authoritative source of enrichment.
+[Veritasium](https://www.youtube.com/@veritasium) and [3Blue1Brown](https://www.youtube.com/c/3blue1brown) put out quality educational videos on Mathematics on [YouTube](https://www.youtube.com/) and are an authoritative source of enrichment.
 Do benefit from them.

-#### Gauss

 An [excellent biography of Carl Gauss](https://www.youtube.com/watch?v=LmmyAOkajVM) is available on YouTube [@gauss-bio].
 I highly recommend watching it.

-#### Ramanujan

-One thread runs through this blog: mathematics is one interrelated structure in which the most unlikely connections between its disparate parts are a natural consequence of its inherent integrity.
-A delightful article on this idea, using Ramanujan's work as its thematic centrepiece, is [available online](https://www.quantamagazine.org/srinivasa-ramanujan-was-a-genius-math-is-still-catching-up-20241021/) [@ramanujan-quanta].
+There are two web sites with simulations of the Buffon's Needle experiment.
+[George Reese's site](https://www.mste.uiuc.edu/reese/buffon/buffon.html) has a discussion and simulation of the experiment.
+[Michael Hurben's site](https://www.angelfire.com/wa/hurben/buff.html} not only has a simulation, but also tracks and displays how close the estimate of $\pi$ approaches the true value as the experiment is repeated.

 ## Conclusion

+We use pictures and words to communicate.
+In mathematics, _geometry_ corresponds to pictures, and _algebra_ to words.
+The interplay between geometry and algebra has been responsible for many mathematical advances.
+For example, the development of [co-ordinate geometry](https://www.britannica.com/science/Cartesian-coordinates) laid the foundations for calculus and analysis.

+Pi sits at the junction between pictures and words.
+It is geometrically defined but its expression is algebraic.
+It is that ubiquitous magic number that shows up where we expect it and also where we might not anticipate its presence.
+It appears in almost all areas of mathematics, including geometry, algebra, calculus, infinite series, and probability, to name a few.
+Two of the most important ideas in analysis are those of a _limit_ and of _convergence_, both of which we have chanced upon here.

-This is the story of how $\pi$ was extracted from the ore of geometry and refined into an enigmatic number which cannot be trapped within finite digits, but which forever embodies the thrill of the chase for the digit hunters.
-Mathematics is not merely a logical edifice built from the granite of unassailable logic, but is also the fruit of a pliant but disciplined imagination fuelled by inspiration to continually expand the boundaries of its domain.
+These blogs on $\pi$ have chronicled the story of how $\pi$ was extracted from the ore of geometry and refined into an enigmatic number which cannot be trapped within finite digits, but which forever embodies the thrill of the chase for the digit hunters.

+Mathematics is not merely a logical edifice built from the granite of unassailable logic.
+It is also the fruit of a pliant but disciplined imagination, fuelled by inspiration, that keeps expanding its boundaries all the time.

 ## Acknowledgements

 I am grateful to my son, Mr Nandakumar Chandrasekhar, for writing the Julia script [`agm-float.jl`]({attach}auxliary/agm-float.jl) to compute the AGM.

-Free online support from [Wolfram Alpha](https://www.wolframalpha.com/) and [ChatGPT](https://chatgpt.com/) are gratefully acknowledged.
+Free online computational support from [Wolfram Alpha](https://www.wolframalpha.com/) and [ChatGPT](https://chatgpt.com/) are also gratefully acknowledged.

 ## Feedback